kierunb/SchedulerService/readme.md

 ## Demo of simple scheduler service

 It's a Windows service built using .NET Framework 4.7.2 and few components listed below.
-It uses OWIN hosted WebAPI for communication.
+It uses OWIN hosted WebAPI for communication and scheduler management.

 **Technology stack**:
 - TopShelf - simplifies windows service development